Myelin oligodendrocyte glycoprotein: Structure

 Alternatively spliced human mRNA of the MOG gene form at least nine isoforms.

 The crystal structure of myelin oligodendrocyte glycoprotein was determined by x-ray diffraction at a resolution of 1.45 Angstroms, using protein from the Norway rat.
 This protein is 139 residues long, and is a member of the immunoglobulin superfamily.
 The dssp secondary structure of the protein is 6% helical and 43% beta sheet: there are three short helical segments and ten beta strands.
 The beta strands are within two antiparallel beta sheets that form an immunoglobulin-like beta-sandwich fold.
 Several features of the protein structure suggest MOG has a role as an "adhesin in the completion and/or compaction of the myelin sheath."
 There is a "significant strip" of electronegative charge beginning near the N-terminus and running about half the length of the molecule.
 Also, MOG was shown to dimerize in solution, and the shape complementarity index is high at the dimer interface, suggesting a "biologically relevant MOG dimer."

 Synthesis

 Developmentally, MOG is formed "very late on oligodendrocytes and the myelin sheath".

 Role in disease

 Non-inflammatory demyelinating diseases

 Interest in MOG has centered on its role in demyelinating diseases.
-Some of them are not-inflammatory, such as adrenoleukodystrophy, vanishing white matter disease, and Rubella induced mental retardation.
+Some of them are not-inflammatory, such as adrenoleukodystrophy, vanishing white matter disease, and Rubella induced intellectual disability.